junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Vince Vincente is not having a good day.

-The show tonight was actually great, Tommy and the rest of the band were over excited, the crowd was loud.
+The show tonight was actually great, Tommy and the rest of the band were overexcited, the crowd was loud.
 Though honestly, he doesn't see the point of having a regroup performance for the Ladyheart, he's just doing those old friends a favor.

 "They are hosting the biggest rock music festival on the planet and they invited us," Tommy told him on the phone when he was driving half way across the country.
-He didn't bother to ask who are "they" but just listened.
+He didn't bother to ask who "they" are but just listened.

 "I think it would be nice to have a reprise, you know?
 Get a few concerts for some practice run, find the old feelings like we are still twenties," Tommy talked faster and faster, undoubtedly taken away by the imagination, feeling young again.